Our Services

 Published on: 12/22/2025

-Seek urgent care if you have severe, unrelenting upper-abdominal pain (often radiating to the back), persistent vomiting, fever over 101°F, rapid heartbeat, jaundice, shortness of breath, confusion, dizziness/low blood pressure, or decreased urine—these can signal serious complications or organ failure.
-Mild cases may improve with rest and fluids, but severe pancreatitis is life-threatening; there are several factors to consider, and the complete guidance below covers key warning signs, when home care is unsafe, how doctors gauge risk (BISAP), follow-up, and long-term risks that could affect your next steps.
+When is pancreatitis an emergency?
+Seek urgent care immediately if you experience severe, unrelenting upper-abdominal pain (often radiating to the back), persistent vomiting, fever above 101°F, rapid heartbeat, jaundice, shortness of breath, confusion, dizziness, low blood pressure, or decreased urine output.
+These symptoms can signal serious complications or organ failure.
+While mild cases may improve with rest and fluids, severe pancreatitis is life-threatening.
+Doctors use risk tools like BISAP to gauge severity, and follow-up matters because long-term complications can affect your health.

 • Acute pancreatitis comes on suddenly and may last days.